 Careers at Access Living

-Position: Community Development Organizer – Immigration and Latinx
+Position: Community Development Organizer – Disability and Racial Justice

 - Training and Leadership Development: Train people with disabilities on disability movement lens and racial justice struggles, including building organizing skills on everything from team dynamics and campaign planning to rallies and direct action;

-- Coalition Building: Increase CV’s power by building and cultivating and sustaining relationships with community groups and advocacy organizations to create broad coalition support for disability rights issues;
+- Coalition Building: Increase AYLP’s power by building and cultivating and sustaining relationships with community groups and advocacy organizations to create broad coalition support for disability rights and disability justice issues;

-- Internal Collaboration: Coordinate with other Access Living departments as needed, to recruit members for CV as well as to effectively support disabled Chicagoans of color.
+- Internal Collaboration: Coordinate with other Access Living departments as needed, to recruit members for AYLP as well as to effectively support disabled Chicagoans of color.
 Employ resourcefulness and community partnerships to support Access Living’s consumers as needed;

-- Community Education/Outreach: Conduct education efforts around disability and immigration/Latinx-specific issues, including through the use of media; provide internal and external workshops as needed;
+- Community Education/Outreach: Conduct popular education efforts around disability and racial justice issues, including through the use of media; provide internal and external workshops as needed;

-- Miscellaneous Duties: Conduct written regular project activities reports; ensure compliance with grant requirements through regular data entry; act as a spokesperson for Access Living on immigration/Latinx issues as assigned; and execute any other duties as assigned.
+- Miscellaneous Duties: Conduct regular written project reports; ensure compliance with grant requirements through regular data entry; act as a spokesperson for Access Living on disability and racial justice issues as assigned; and execute any other duties as assigned.

 Education and Training:

 Bachelor’s degree or applicable life/work experience.
 Good communication skills, both for public presentations and written reports.
-A writing sample in English and in Spanish is required.
 Proficiency in Microsoft Office Suite, especially Word, Excel, PowerPoint, and Outlook.
 Proficiency in Google shared documents and video platforms including but not limited to Zoom, Webex, etc.